MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/agents.md

 The agent ships with several versions of NodeJS libraries to support target tasks that use different Node handlers.

-All official Azure DevOps tasks use Node 10 as a universal handler, however, customers may still use custom tasks that use the outdated Node 6 library.
+All official Azure DevOps tasks use Node 10 as a universal handler, however, customers might still use custom tasks that use the outdated Node 6 library.
 To support backward compatibility with Node that has currently reached End-of-Life, we provide the following self-service methods to install the designated Node runner manually.

 * Manually install the Node 6 runner.
 For more information on manually installing the Node 6 runner, see [Node 6 support](https://github.com/microsoft/azure-pipelines-agent/blob/master/docs/noderunner.md) for more details.